Sarailidis/Interactive-Decision-Trees/README.md

 |numpy:       |  '1.18.1' |
 |matplotlib:  |   '3.2.1' |

+The InteractiveDecisionTrees User interface and the rest of the notebooks run only on Jupyter lab.
 The notebooks make use of the plotly and ipywidgets libraries for the interactive plots.
-To run the notebooks in Jupyter Lab then:
+To run the notebooks in Jupyter Lab:

 1) Install the jupyterlab and ipywidgets packages: